dennisXZX/devops-notes/Docker.md

 Once you have docker installed on your machine, run `docker version` to check the docker client and docker server info.
 Then run `docker run hello-world` to see if docker works properly.
 Docker client would tell docker server to spin up a new container (an instance of hello-world image), the latter would first check the image cache in your local machine to see if you already have the above-mentioned image.
 The docker server would reach out the docker hub to grab the image if you don't have one ready to serve.

+`docker search image_name` search docker image on docker hub

+`docker pull image_name` pull the docker image from docker hub

+`docker images` list all the docker images on your machine

 `docker create image_name` create an instance of the image

 `docker start container_id` run the startup command of the instance